Sunday, 17 August 2008

 Leave to marinate for at least an hour.

-Place on a foil sheet (very important: you don't want any dish washing, do you!) and cook for an hour at 180 to 200 degrees Celsius depending on your oven.
+Place on a foil sheet (very important: you don't want any dish washing, do you!) and cook for an hour at 200 degrees Celsius depending on your oven for 15 mins, turn the ribs over and cook another 15 mins.

 Et voila, eat with your fingers, and lick them carefully once you're over with them....